With COVID-19 concerns, New York City is offering a second pay-by-cell option for on-street parking:

 You pay for parking transactions out of your ParkNYC Wallet.
 Each load to the wallet will be a transaction on your credit or debit card.
 Subsequent parking sessions will be deducted from this prefunded account.
 Once the account is depleted, the account will replenish itself with a predetermined amount, specified by the customer.

 The ParkNYC Wallet mailing address is 34-02 Queens Boulevard, 2nd Floor, Long Island City, NY 11101.
 Please note that this address is for mailing only, and cannot accept visitors.

-To dispute a transaction or obtain a refund for a parking session you must contact customer service at 877-727-5307 for further information.
+To dispute a transaction or obtain a refund for a parking session you must submit a request through the app.